d2gex/personal_r_review/trabajo/Sperm-whale-teeth-code.md

 As for Carbon non of the residuals seem to be normally distributed

 ## Heteroscedasticity test
-We would expect that if residuals in both samples (C and N) aren't normally distributed, the heteroscedasticity would also fail but not very far off as the p-values of the hypothesis tests used for normality were that too far away from the rejection area.
+We would expect that if residuals in both samples (C and N) are normally distributed and seem to show a certain squareness, they would also be homoscedastic.
+To check for it we use the Breusch-Pagan test which null hypothesis is that homoscedasticity actually exist.

 ```r